Caparisun/reddit_stocks/README.md

 ![Picture](https://github.com/Caparisun/reddit_stocks/blob/main/pictures/title.jpg)
-# The Correlation Between Stock Prices And Reddit Users Sentiment
+# The Correlation of Stock Prices And Reddit Users Sentiment

 ### Does the sentiment of investors active on Reddit influence stock market prices?
 A Data Science Case Study